|Approved by||Vice-Chancellor, 4 September 2004|

 B. Administration Procedures for payment(s) of koha

-Following the approval for koha, as described above, the staff member should present to Revenue Management, Financial Services, Shared Services, a copy of documentation as detailed in 2A (i), along with the authorisation of their Divisional Head.
+Following the approval for koha, as described above, the staff member should email Revenue Management, Finance Services, Shared Services, a copy of documentation as detailed in 2A (i), along with the authorisation of their Divisional Head.

-Revenue Management, Financial Services, Shared Services, will arrange for the cash to be collected.
+Revenue Management, Finance Services, Shared Services, will arrange for the cash to be collected.

 All payments determined as koha under this policy will not be liable for GST, FBT or PAYE, unless paid to staff or former staff (where advice should be sought from the Financial Controller, Financial Services).